-Table of Content
+Table of Contents

 Tengu: The Guardians of the Mountains

 Tengu are spirits with a half-human, half-bird appearance, often depicted with long noses and wings.
-They inhabit mountains and forests and are known for both their wisdom and their tendency to cause confusion.
+They inhabit mountains and forests and are known for both their wisdom and their propensity to cause confusion.
 Initially seen as demons, Tengu evolved into protectors of temples and masters of martial arts.

 Kappa: The Inhabitants of the Waters